 Calibration takes time.
 The process performs various tests, and will cycle through brightness levels and switch devices on and off.
-Allow the process to finish and do not interact with the machine during the calibration.
-When it completes, PowerTOP starts as normal.
-Then keep PowerTOP running for approximately an hour to collect data.
+Let the process finish and do not interact with the machine during the calibration.
+When the calibration process is completed, PowerTOP starts as normal.
+Let it run for approximately an hour to collect data.
 When enough data is collected, power estimation figures will be displayed in the first column.

-If you are executing powertop --calibrate on a laptop, it should still be running on battery power so that all available data is presented.
+If you are executing the command on a laptop, it should still be running on battery power so that all available data is presented.

 While it runs, PowerTOP gathers statistics from the system.
-In the Overview tab, you can view a list of the components that are either sending wake-ups to the CPU most frequently or are consuming the most power (refer to Figure 2.1, "PowerTOP in Operation").
-The adjacent columns display:
+In the Overview tab, you can view a list of the components that are either sending wake-ups to the CPU most frequently or are consuming the most power (see Figure 2.1, "PowerTOP in Operation").
+The adjacent columns display power estimation, how the resource is being used, wakeups per second, the classification of the component, such as process, device, or timer, and a description of the component.

-- power estimation

-- how the resource is being used

-- wakeups per second

-- the classification of the component, such as process, device, or timer

-- description of the component

 Wakeups per second indicates how efficiently the services or the devices and drivers of the kernel are performing.
 Less wakeups means less power is consumed.
 Components are ordered by how much further their power usage can be optimized.